Victor Tapner

 Banquet in the Hall of Happiness

-When staying at the Summer Palace in Beijing, China’s Empress Dowager Cixi (1835-1908) took her meals in the Hall of Happiness and Longevity
+When staying at the Summer Palace in Beijing, China’s Empress Dowager Cixi (1835-1908) took her meals in the Hall of Happiness and Longevity attended by teams of eunuchs

 They listen to the click